General Tips that Work in Most Searches

 - Use more search terms.
 Start with a small number of keywords and then add more terms or try different terms based on your results.
 Each time you put in another search term, you will get fewer results.

 - Use good search terms.
 Use terms that are more specific than those you originally entered.
-Do not use OR between terms with different meanings; for example, women OR salary.

 - Search on different aspects of your topic.
 Try thinking about the specific aspects of your topic that you plan to cover in your paper and search for them separately.
 Then synthesize the information from different sources.